poyea/coronaflight-hkg/README.md

-This is the backend for [`Coronaflight.json`](https://gist.github.com/poyea/9bac75a6fba7b5ccd4cb0f89416c6f95), i.e. [https://gist.github.com/poyea/9bac75a6fba7b5ccd4cb0f89416c6f95](https://gist.github.com/poyea/9bac75a6fba7b5ccd4cb0f89416c6f95).
+This is the backend for [`Coronaflight.json`](https://gist.github.com/poyea/9bac75a6fba7b5ccd4cb0f89416c6f95), i.e. [https://gist.github.com/poyea/9bac75a6fba7b5ccd4cb0f89416c6f95](https://gist.github.com/poyea/9bac75a6fba7b5ccd4cb0f89416c6f95), **that is updated continuously**.
 This goes to Centre for Health Protection in Hong Kong and transforms the "dangerous" flights to JSON for future analysis/reporting.

 To run locally,
 ```